spacetelescope/catkit2/docs/services/newport_picomotor.rst

 Newport Picomotor
 =================

-This service controls a Newport Picomotor Motion Controller.
+This service controls a Newport Picomotor Motion Controller (see link below for an example of one that has been used with catkit2).

 https://www.newport.com/f/open-loop-picomotor-motion-controller